Rectification of names: Confucius

 In the above relationships, Confucius teaches that righteous, considerate, kind, benevolent, and gentle treatment should be applied by the former to the latter.
 And that with the application of such practices in day-to-day life, societal problems would be solved and righteous government would be achieved.
-The carrying out of these relational duties would equate the proper channeling of li and the correct use of zhèngmíng congruent to Confucius' teachings leading to the envisioned path of his doctrine; a moral and efficient society and individuals who have achieved the ascension to superior human beings through the principles of li and jen.
+The carrying out of these relational duties would equate the proper channeling of li and the correct use of zhèngmíng congruent to Confucius' teachings leading to the envisioned path of his doctrine; a moral and efficient society and individuals who have achieved the ascension to superior human beings through the principles of li and ren.
 The proper operation of oneself ultimately depends on the role of zhèngmíng; essentially a circle of dependency in terms of the practice and application of principles and ways.

 In Confucianism, the Rectification of Names means that "things in actual fact should be made to accord with the implications attached to them by names, the prerequisites for correct living and even efficient government being that all classes of society should accord to what they ought to be".
 Without the rectification of names, different words would have different actions.
 This essentially means for every action, there is a word that describes that action.
 The belief is that by following the Rectification of Names, one would be following the correct/right path.
 The rectification of names also calls for a standard language in which ancient rulers could impose laws that everyone could understand to avoid confusion.

 Each person has a social standing and a social name.
 With their social names comes responsibilities and duties.
 Ruler, minister, father and son all have social names therefore need to fulfill their required social duties of respect (The rectification of names).
 For example, in the study of Chinese culture a child only speaks when a parent permits them to speak.

 Following orders from a person of authority means that one is showing respect, therefore that one is following the Rectification of Names without explicitly acknowledging it.
 Confucius' belief in the Rectification of Names is still practiced in today's society, for example when a teacher asks a student to address a visitor, that student will follow the instructions.